 How do you mod your makeup bag for menopause?
 Hot flushes might well be your biggest worry.
-Celeb make up artist Caroline Barnes has created a Speed Beauty Menopause Makeup Tutorial that focuses on products that will stay put… this is the ultimate makeup for hot flushes tutorial!
+Watch as celeb make up artist Caroline Barnes shares her Speed Beauty Menopause Makeup Tutorial that focuses on products that will stay put… this is the ultimate makeup for hot flushes tutorial!

 Can’t watch the video right now?

 Read on as we highlight Caroline’s recommendations for makeup for hot flushes:

 Start with a glowy primer around the edges of your face – if you tend toward oil, avoid the centre panel.
 Is it worth putting on foundation when you get a hot flush?
 Caroline says: “Why not!
 You just have to get the right one…”

 Caroline recommends: Superfit Foundation by Clinique – a workout foundation, that’s made to stay put in the gym.
 It lets you perspire without blocking pores and has been really helpful for women who Caroline has worked with going through chemotherapy – which also causes hot flushes.